Tees Swale

 Britain’s abandoned metal mines have left a lasting legacy of river pollution.
 Water draining from historic mines carries toxic metals that contaminate rivers and threaten aquatic life across the UK.

-The first phase of work in Upper Teesdale has already reduced the impact of mine pollution in local rivers.
-Planning is now underway for the next stage in Swaledale, where further restoration efforts will improve water quality, protect biodiversity, and safeguard river ecosystems for future generations.
+Work is now underway on the next stage of the project in Swaledale, where further restoration efforts will improve water quality, protect biodiversity, and safeguard river ecosystems for future generations.

 Remedial works to rectify diffuse metal mine pollution